olist/work-at-olist/README.md

 3. Deploy your project on a host service (we recommend [Heroku](https://heroku.com));
 4. Apply for the position at our [career page](https://olist.gupy.io/) with:
     * Link to the fork on Github (or bitbucket/gitlab);
-    * Link to the project in a the deployed host service.
+    * Link to the project in the deployed host service.

 ## Specification